SciML/JumpProcesses.jl/docs/src/index.md

 Across different fields of science, such methods are also known as stochastic simulation algorithms (SSAs), Doob's method, Gillespie methods, Kinetic Monte Carlo's methods, thinning method, and Ogata's method.
-It also enables the incorporation of jump processes into hybrid jump-ODEs models, including piecewise deterministic Markov processes, and into hybrid jump-SDE models, including jump diffusions.
+It also enables the incorporation of jump processes into hybrid jump-ODE models, including piecewise deterministic Markov processes, and into hybrid jump-SDE models, including jump diffusions.
 It is a component package in the [SciML](https://sciml.ai/) ecosystem, and one of the core solver libraries